HoaCTa/snake-game/README.md

 ## Description
-This project was built during summer break because I wanted to practice my coding skills in Python.
-It is a classic snake game with black and white board and random food display.
-As the snake consumes the food, it grows in length.
+This project was developed during my summer break, driven by my desire to practice my coding skills in Python.
+It's a classic snake game featuring a simple black and white game board with randomly generated food items.

+Different classes are employed to separate concerns, enhancing the overall code architecture.
+This design choice facilitates better code maintainability and readability, making it easier to manage and extend the game's functionality in the future.

 ## Technologies